zhengshuai1001/JiKouCompany/README.md

 Don't let a bad day make you feel like you have a bad life.

 Every person is a new door to a different world.

+Continuous effort, not strength or intelligence, is the key to unlocking our potential.